 Well, here we are now, over 7 months later with a baby in our hands, so I thought I’d write a little about our overall experience.

-Katrina was wonderful throughout Marti’s pregnancy.
+Katrina was wonderful throughout Martina’s pregnancy.
 She was always gentle, informative, flexible and friendly.
 No question was ever too stupid, no concern ever too trivial and no need ever unmet.
-Continue reading “Our experience with Katrina Hollon, Holistic Maternity”

 I’ve seen several of these lists in the past few years and I’ve always wanted to do one.
 And now that I have an appropriate place to do one, and the desire to be a better person, I decided it’s time to do one.
 I realise that the normal time to build this list is at the start of the year, but I’ve only just settled on it, so I’m doing it now.